Anuja-y/Project_4/README.md

 RSI (Relative Strength Index): Measures the momentum of price movements to identify overbought or oversold conditions.
 SMA (Simple Moving Average): Averages stock prices over a specific period to identify trends by smoothing out price fluctuations.
 Standard Deviation: Assesses price volatility by determining the variation of stock prices from their average

+Implementation
+Comparing benchmark and proposed models.

+Procedure:
+Retrieve the raw data.
+Engage in feature selection, emphasizing technical indicators.
+Determine the relevant features and target dataframe.
+Normalize the dataset.
+Partition the data into training, testing, and validation subsets.
+Assess the performance of the models.
+Summarize our findings in the conclusion.

 Limitations of stock Prediction Model